 The options for expunging or sealing a criminal record in Iowa are limited.
-If you were convicted of a crime, your record may qualify for expungement only if:
+Many non-conviction records can be expunged, but if you were convicted of a crime, your record may qualify for expungement only if:

 In addition, if your Iowa criminal record contains errors, you may request that it be corrected.
 Each of these situations is discussed below.

-If you were convicted of certain alcohol-related offenses -- for example, public drunkenness -- you may petition to have the related record expunged after two years have passed.
+If you were convicted of certain alcohol-related offenses—for example, public drunkenness—you may petition to have the related record expunged after two years have passed.
 Your criminal record must have been clean during the two year period, except for minor traffic violations.
 This rule does not apply to driving under the influence.
-(Iowa Code §§ 123.46 and 123.47.)
+(Iowa Code §§ 123.46, 123.47 (2018).)

-The only other option for expunging your criminal record in Iowa is to obtain what is called “deferred judgment” at the time of your conviction.
+The only other option for expunging your criminal record in Iowa is to obtain what is called "deferred judgment" at the time of your conviction.
 For most misdemeanor crimes and some felonies, the court can defer judgment and place a defendant on probation rather than imposing a sentence.
 If the defendant successfully completes probation, the defendant is discharged and no conviction is entered.
-The defendant may then petition to have the related record expunged -- that is, made inaccessible to the general public.
-(Iowa Code §§ 907.3 and 907.9.)
+The defendant may then have the related record expunged—that is, made inaccessible to the general public.
+(Iowa Code §§ 907.3, 907.9 (2018).)

 If your Iowa criminal record contains errors, you can request to have it corrected by contacting the Division of Criminal Investigation.
 To learn more, read the DCI’s online FAQ.